ElMatella/v-server-table/README.md

 ## Behaviour

 The component uses lodash debounce function to trigger server side fetching only once in 500ms.
 The component takes care of the orchestration of the requests.
 You don't have to wait for a fetch to finish in order to continue navigating between pages.

+## Changelog
+- BREAKING CHANGE: You can now import two components from this package: `VServerTable` and `VServerIterator`